AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 ## Configuring the mobile application with iOS {#configuring-the-mobile-application-ios}

-Installing the package
-Configuring the external account
-Configuring the service
-create the delivery

 ### Step 1: Installing the package {#installing-package-ios}

 1. Access the package import wizard from **[!UICONTROL Tools > Advanced > Package import...]** in the Adobe Campaign client console.